 - develop skills which may not be developed to the same degree in other areas of the curriculum.

-- plan and carry out scientific investigations, using equipment, including computers, correctly;
+- plan and carry out scientific investigations, using equipment, including computers, correctly.

-- know and understand the life processes of living things;
+- knowing and understanding the life processes of living things.

-- know about the nature of the solar system, including the earth;
+- knowing about the nature of the solar system, including the earth.

 We recognise that there are children of widely different scientific abilities in all classes and we ensure that we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this in a variety of ways by:

-- setting common tasks which are open-ended and can have a variety of responses;
+- setting common tasks which are open-ended and can have a variety of responses

 - setting tasks of increasing difficulty